gaolinorange/Ausdt_stamp/README.md

 + If you need to run the code and train the whole network, please type the follow commands.

-		python code/train.py --A finger --B pants
+		python code/train.py --A eleph --B horse --output_dir ./ckpt

-+ If you only need to reproduce the representative result, please type the follow commands.
++ If you only need to reproduce the representative result (figure 23 in paper), please type the follow commands.

 		python code/test.py --output_dir ./ckpt